keboola/connection-docs/components/extractors/database/mysql/index.md

 #### SSH tunnel

-You may opt to use a SSH Tunnel to secure your connection.
+You may opt to use an SSH Tunnel to secure your connection.
 Find detailed instructions for setting up an SSH tunnel in the [developer documentation](https://developers.keboola.com/integrate/database/.
 While setting up an SSH tunnel requires some work, it is the most reliable and secure option for connecting to your database server.